citp/privacy-policy-historical/g/ga/gat/gatorsports.com.md

 ### Yahoo Ads

-Yahoo! is an ad network partner that displays ads on NYTRMG sites.
-To improve your ad experience on NYTRMG sites and elsewhere on the Internet, we may send non-personal information to Yahoo! based on your browser's activities, such as type of pages viewed and categories of interests, so that the advertising you see is relevant to you.
+Yahoo! is an ad network partner that displays ads on our sites.
+To improve your ad experience on our sites and elsewhere on the Internet, we may send non-personal information to Yahoo! based on your browser's activities, such as type of pages viewed and categories of interests, so that the advertising you see is relevant to you.
 Yahoo! also may use information regarding its own users to select which ads to display.
 [Learn more about Yahoo!'s ad practices](http://info.yahoo.com/privacy/us/yahoo/opt_out/targeting/details.html), including how to opt out of using anonymous information to select which ads to show you.

 ### Analytics Technologies

-NYTRMG, of which we are a part, is currently using Omniture, a third party, to track and analyze non-personally identifiable usage and volume statistical information from our visitors and customers to administer our Web site and constantly improve its quality.
-All data collected by Omniture on behalf of Gatorsports.com is owned and used by The Gainesville Sun or NYTRMG.
+Our sites currently use Omniture, a third party, to track and analyze non-personally identifiable usage and volume statistical information from our visitors and customers to administer our Web site and constantly improve its quality.
+All data collected by Omniture on behalf of Gatorsports.com is owned and used by The Gainesville Sun.
 The Gainesville Sun reserves the right to publish non-personally identifiable, summary information regarding its Web site visitors for promotional purposes and as a representative audience for advertisers.
 Please note that this is not personal information, only general summaries of the activities of our visitors and customers.
 For more information about Omniture's privacy policy, including how to opt out, go to <http://www.omniture.com/en/privacy/policy>

 We reserve the right to change the vendors who provide us with usage data.